COMET

 source(tests.r)

 This file should include the tests, as outlined below in Section 3.
-In this example, they are of the form test()
+In this example, they are of the form test().

 Python Kernels

-Early in the notebook, usually in the first executed cell, import the Tests
+Early in the notebook, usually in the first executed cell, import the Tests class from the test scripts file:

 from .tests.py import *

-1.1 Use in Jupyter Notebooks (.ipynb
+1.1 Use in Jupyter Notebooks (.ipynb)

 R Kernels